Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 ItemPoints

-Docker Compose runnable+5 pts
+Docker Compose runnable+5

-GitHub Actions CI+5 pts
+GitHub Actions CI+5

-Caching applied (Redis or local)+5 pts
+Caching (Redis or local)+5

-QueryDSL dynamic queries+5 pts
+QueryDSL dynamic queries+5

 ItemDeduction

-Build failure-20 pts
+Build failure-20

-SQL Injection vulnerability-10 pts
+SQL Injection vulnerability-10

-Plain text password storage-10 pts
+Plain-text password storage-10

-N+1 problem (obvious cases)-5 pts
+N+1 problem (obvious cases)-5

-1. Upload code to a GitHub Repository
+1. Push the code to a GitHub repository

 2. Include the following in README.md: